reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-10-v2.md

       ![](./media/az15-11.png)

-    Notice that the **SetFanState** direct method handler is also set up by this code.
+    > **Note**: Notice that the **SetFanState** direct method handler is also set up by this code.
 As you can see, the **SetMethodHandlerAsync** method of deviceClient takes the remote method name **"SetFanState"** as an argument, along with the actual local method to call, and a user context object (in this case null).

 1. Locate the **Handle the direct method call** comment line within the code.